rmf-release/rmf_demos-release/README.md

 source ~/rmf_demos_ws/install/setup.bash
 ros2 run demos airport_terminal_scenario.sh
 ```
-This command spawns two MiR100 and four Magni robots in the map.
-Out of these one MiR100 and two magni robots are issued loop request tasks.
+This command spawns two DeliveryRobots and four TinyRobots in the map.
+Out of these one DeliveryRobot and two TinyRobots are issued loop request tasks.
 The other robots are idle and can be issued loop or delivery request tasks via the `RMF Panel`.

 Alternatively, to spawn all the robots without issuing any task orders,